xtendui/xtendui/src/gatsby/markdown/components/core/slider/interaction.md

 ## Disable

 If you want to **disable the component** use the `options.disabled`, besides that you can add the class `.xt-slider-disabled` to `object`, `elements` and `targets` to disable them before javascript initialization.

+If you want something to automatically hide use the class `.slider-ui`.

 <div class="table-overflow">